Deep Brain Stimulation (DBS)

 Surgery and recovery

 If you decide to proceed with DBS, I will order an MRI and CT scan of your brain to plan the surgery.
 Implanting DBS consists of two procedures.
 In the first procedure, I implant one or two tiny wires (just over 1 millimeter) into the brain.
 I use an advanced surgical robot to help improve accuracy.
-You can have the procedure performed awake or asleep, depending on your preference.
+I perform DBS with you asleep (general anesthesia).
 Most patients stay one night in the hospital and go home the following morning.
 In the second procedure, I implant a small battery just under the collarbone.
 This is usually 1-3 weeks after the first procedure.
 Implanting the battery is a day/outpatient surgery (no overnight stay).

 Most patients can resume normal activity fairly quickly after surgery.
 I advise avoiding strenuous exercise and heavy lifting for 2-4 weeks; otherwise, you can continue with most of your normal daily activities.
 After you have healed from surgery, your neurologist will turn on the stimulator.
 Most patients need 2-3 neurology appointments, usually spaced out a few weeks at a time, to get the settings just right.